Programmable Boost LED Driver

 the board here are 0402 passives, which are fortunately still solderable

-by hand with very small soldering irons and needle tweezers.
+by hand with very small soldering irons tips and needle tweezers.

 The first GXB20 driver came together without too much